Burst Tomato Pasta

 Instructions

-• Cook the spaghetti until al dente according to package instructions.
-Drain and toss with a splash of olive oil to prevent the pasta from sticking together.
+• Cook the spaghetti in a large pot of salted boiling water until al dente according to package instructions.
+Drain and toss with a splash of olive oil in a bowl to prevent the pasta from sticking together.

 • Heat 1/4 cup olive oil in a large skillet over medium heat.
 Add the tomatoes and stir them around frequently.
 After 3-4 minutes, the skin of some of the tomatoes will start to split.
 Use the back of a wooden spoon or a potato masher to carefully press them down, helping them burst.